sagemath/sagetrac-mirror/src/doc/en/thematic_tutorials/beta_adic_set.rst

-The domain exchange described in the figure for the open unit disk gives exactly the list of Pisot numbers (including non-unit ones) of degree :math:`3` in :math:`\mathbf Q(\beta)`, where :math:`\beta` is the Tribonnacci number (i.e. greatest root of $x^3-x^2-x-1$).
+The domain exchange described in the above figure for the open unit disk gives exactly the list of Pisot numbers (including non-unit ones) of degree :math:`3` in :math:`\mathbf Q(\beta)`, where :math:`\beta` is the Tribonnacci number (i.e. greatest root of $x^3-x^2-x-1$).
 Indeed if :math:`x` is a Pisot number of degree three in :math:`\mathbf Q(\beta)`,